Mount Carmel Shrine (Quezon City): Venerated Marian image

 The venerated image of Our Lady of Mount Carmel is placed at the right side altar of the basilica.
-The de tallado image was designed and sculpted by Vicente Jr.'s father, Maximo Vicente, Sr. (1885–1964), who is hailed as a master sculptor of religious images.
-He is also the founder of his shop of religious images, the Talleres de Maximo Vicente.
+The de tallado image was designed and sculpted by Vicente Jr.'s father, Máximo Vicente, Sr. (1885–1964), who is hailed as a master sculptor of religious images with his own workshop, Talleres de Máximo Vicente.

-The de tallado image depicts Mary with the Child Jesus on her left arm and a scepter on her right hand.
-Both the Madonna and the Child wear golden crowns, with the Madonna wearing the colors of the Carmelite order: brown, pale caramel, and white.
-A golden ring with stars serves as the halo of the Madonna.
+The de tallado image depicts the Virgin Mary with the Child Jesus on her left arm and a sceptre in her right hand.
+Both wear golden crowns, with the Virgin clothed in the full Carmelite habit, and the Child in a pink robe.
+Both also hold fabric Brown Scapulars embroidered with a Christogram and the Auspice Maria.
+Her halo is a circle of twelve stars, identifying her as the Woman of the Apocalypse, while her peana (base) is of clouds with four putti.

-On February 20, 2017, the venerated image had its episcopal coronation (images that are crowned through a decree from the diocesan bishop or archbishop).
+On February 20, 2017, the venerated image had its episcopal coronation, granted by the diocesan bishop.

 On May 13, 2020, the feast day of Our Lady of Fátima, Pope Francis approved the petition for its canonical coronation, although the Diocese of Cubao announced it two months later, on July 9.
-The image was canonically crowned on August 15 (coinciding with the Feast of the Assumption of Mary).
+The image was canonically crowned on August 15, the Feast of the Assumption of Mary.